kirillbobyrev/kirillbobyrev.com/content/about.md

 and [presented it](https://www.youtube.com/watch?v=VhxrFor3VyQ) at the LLVM Developers Meeting.

-I also worked in the Machine Learning field for a while, starting as a researcher at the university and studying convex optimization and joining [Handl](https://handl.ai/), a Y-Combinator-backed startup to work on optical character recognition.
+I also worked in the Machine Learning field for a while, studying and researching convex optimization at the university and then joining [Handl](https://handl.ai/), a Y-Combinator-backed startup to work on optical character recognition.

-After I graduated the university, I joined the same team at Google in Munich and spent almost three years there improving clangd.
+After I graduated the university, I joined the at Google in Munich I did an internship in and spent almost three years there improving clangd.
 Among other things, I have built [Remote Index](https://clangd.llvm.org/design/remote-index) and [Include Cleaner](https://clangd.llvm.org/design/include-cleaner).
 In the absence of a Product Manager in our team, I acted as one - learning what features our users